deepweather/Litadel/CONFIG_GUIDE.md

 ## Troubleshooting

 **CLI still prompts for everything:**
-- Check that `config.ini` exists in the TradingAgents directory
+- Check that `config.ini` exists in the Litadel directory
 - Verify the file has the correct structure (see `config.example.ini`)
 - Check for typos in section names and keys